 More than trade partners: OMV and Borealis

-Borealis has consistently turned a profit in recent years, generating a net profit of EUR 571 million last year.
+Borealis has consistently turned a profit in recent years, generating a net profit of EUR 571 million in 2014.
 OMV also benefits from the fact that business is booming, as it has been a Borealis shareholder since 1998 and held a 36-percent stake for the past decade.
 The majority shareholder is the International Petroleum Investment Company (IPIC), headquartered in Abu Dhabi.
 In the first half of 2015 alone Borealis contributed EUR 176 million to OMV’s earnings.

 However, the two companies are not only linked through the share held by OMV, they are also trade partners.
 OMV supplies ethylene and propylene to Borealis, the raw materials which Borealis uses to produce plastics.
 Both companies have production sites in Schwechat near Vienna and Burghausen in Germany.
 The trade agreement was extended by another eleven years in autumn.